Most Useful HTML Elements for Maximizing Better Results

 <span>...</span>

-Is an inline container we use span when we want to manipulate a specific part inside another HTML element.
+Is an inline container.
+We use span when we want to manipulate a specific part inside another HTML element.

 <p>